Blog

 Why Choose BrightStar Care of Burleson for DOL OWCP FECA Home Health Care

-Families across the Burleson, SW Fort Worth, and greater Johnson County area choose BrightStar Care for federal workers' compensation home health because of our clinical depth, our accreditation, and our track record working with OWCP cases.
-Key reasons families and discharge planners choose us include:
+Families across Burleson, SW Fort Worth, and the greater Johnson County area choose BrightStar Care for federal workers' compensation home health because of our clinical depth, our accreditation, and our experience working with OWCP cases.
+Key reasons families and discharge planners choose us for DOL OWCP FECA home health care in SW Fort Worth/Burleson, TX:

 • Joint Commission Accreditation — BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
 This accreditation is recognized by OWCP, hospitals, and physicians as a mark of quality that not all home health agencies carry.

 • RN-led care model — Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
-Every skilled and personal care service is supervised at the nursing level.
+Every skilled and personal care service is supervised at the nursing level, with CNAs, HHAs, and LVNs operating under RN-developed care plans.

-• Full spectrum of skilled nursing services — From wound care and IV therapy to lab draws and feeding tube management, we provide in-home the same clinical services many patients would otherwise need to receive at an outpatient facility or remain hospitalized to access.
+• Full spectrum of skilled nursing services — From wound care and IV therapy to lab draws and feeding tube management, we provide in-home the same clinical services many patients would otherwise need to receive at an outpatient facility.

-• OWCP FECA authorization experience — Our intake team understands the OWCP prior authorization process and works efficiently with treating physicians and claims examiners to reduce delays.
+• OWCP FECA authorization experience — Our intake team understands the OWCP prior authorization process and works efficiently with treating physicians and claims examiners to reduce delays and avoid gaps in care.

 • No contracts required — Families are never locked into a long-term contract.
 Care continues as long as it is needed and authorized.

-• Local presence in SW Fort Worth and Burleson — We serve the communities where our patients live — from the neighborhoods of Hidden Creek and Rendon to the surrounding cities of Burleson, Crowley, Mansfield, and beyond.
+• Local presence in SW Fort Worth and Burleson — We serve the communities where our patients live — from Hidden Creek and Rendon to Burleson, Crowley, Mansfield, and beyond.

 Frequently Asked Questions